Skip to main content

 A typical Lifeline system has a base unit which is installed in your home and a wearable pendant or wrist button.
 This allows you to call for help at the press of a button if you need assistance.

 Technology Enabled Care Services (TECS) is no longer a Lifeline provider.
-Instead, we works in partnership with a range of approved external Lifeline providers.
+Instead, we work in partnership with a range of approved external Lifeline providers.
 You can choose a suitable provider from the approved list.
 This ensures flexibility and choice based on your circumstances.

 Once a Lifeline service is in place, we can enhance the system by assessing your individual needs and linking compatible additional peripherals.
 These peripherals work alongside the chosen Lifeline service to provide a joined‑up and personalised solution, helping to create a safer home environment.
 By tailoring technology to individual risks and routines, TECS helps ensure that support is always within reach, promoting independence while providing peace of mind.